Child Tax Credit

 The Child Tax Credit: What You Need to Know

 The new Child Tax Credit is worth $3,000 per year, per child ages 6-17 and $3,600 per year, per child under 6 years old.
-It will be paid out in regular payments, not once a year.
-If you have children under 18, you may be eligible even if you do not usually file taxes or have low/no earnings.
+It will be paid out in monthly payments, not once a year.
+If you have children under 18, you are likely eligible even if you do not usually file taxes or have low/no earnings.

 You Are Eligible If: